The overall objective of the

 Starting Co-op in

 The Department of Electrical and Computer Engineering offers an electrical engineering (EE) minor for engineering students who are not majoring in electrical or computer engineering.
 The minor will be of interest to undergraduate engineering students who wish to develop expertise in areas such as electronics, instrumentation, control, signal processing, or digital devices.
 Requirements for engineering physics are slightly different than those for other students because of the extensive overlap between the two programs.

 All students interested in declaring a minor in electrical engineering should do so on their application for graduation.

-The requirements for the electrical engineering minor include:
+The electrical engineering minor is a minimum of 19 credits to include:

 *MEMS 0031 and BIOE 1310 will satisfy 3 of the 4 required Linear Circuit credits.
-Students completing the EE minor who have taken either one of those classes will need to take ECE 0035 - Linear Circuits and Systems 1 Lab for 1 credit.
+Beginning Fall 2017 (2181), students completing the EE minor who have taken either one of those classes will need to take ECE 0035 - Linear Circuits and Systems 1 Lab for 1 credit.

 Students must obtain a QPA average of at least 2.0 in the courses required for the minor, with a passing grade (D- or higher) in all courses.

 Students who are pursuing an EE minor are encouraged to meet with the EE Program Director or EE Program Administrator to make sure all minor requirements are understood and fulfilled.